 5. Size of the camera-is very important and it depends on what do you want from the digital camera you will buy.But this doesn't mean that the bigger the camera the better it is.For example with a pocket camera you can shoot amazing and spontaneous photos,something that you can't always do with a DSLR because it is very big to carry around with you all the time.But also with a DSLR you can have a better quality of the image.So before buying you have to consider the size.

+6. What you see in the viewfinder may not be what you get on the print.
 Often with cheap digital camera comes a problem with the viewfinder because it is placed above the lens,CCD and image processor.So when you look through your viewfinder you dont shoot what you see.
 You may frame a portrait in the viewfinder, then look at the image on your computer and wonder how the ears got cut off.
 If you do get a camera with an optical viewfinder, use the LCD to frame your subjects.

 7. You will have to buy other things than just a camera-Most of the time digital cameras are associated with memory cards that have never enough to shoot more than 10 photos,so you will need to buy some other memory cards,at least 256MB of memory.Some require SD cards and some other need their own brand of memory card.You will also need a camera bag,lenses and flash accessors ,tripod etc...